CURRENT UVA STUDENTS

-Undergraduate students from across the University may apply for entrance to the Global Studies major in the spring semester of their second year.
-This is the only time that current students may apply.
+Undergraduate students from across the University may apply for entrance to the Global Studies major in the spring semester of their first* or second year.
+Students who apply in their first year may apply again in their second year if not admited.

 Newly admitted transfer students who will begin their third year in the fall semester can apply for entrance to the major in May, as soon as they have been notified of their admission to the University.
-We will not accept transfer applications after June 1, 2023; students will be notified via email of the result of their application by June 6.
+We will not accept transfer applications after July 5, 2024.
+Transfer students should email their application materials directly to Caterina Eubanks (firstname.lastname@example.org).

 The following documents are required to apply: